Brendon-Egolf/Intro-to-UNIX/project-1/notes.md

 * Citrix
 * Microsoft

-Runs on a tiny Linux kernel, called a hyper-visor
+Runs on a tiny Linux kernel, called a hyper-visor, VMWare's version is called ESXi

 Allows you to start partitioning your server virtually
 * you can give # cpus and ram to any computer with any OS on it